Teacher Implementation Tips

 Open communication among teachers, parents/guardians and children with asthma is essential to support students with asthma to be fully engaged and active participants in school.
 The following implementation tips include activities appropriate for teachers to create and promote asthma friendly schools.

-• Know which students have
+• Know which students have:

 Be aware of which students in your class have asthma and/or use inhaler medication.
 Keep copies of important forms for each student with asthma in the classroom to provide easy access for those working in the classroom (for example, volunteers, occasional teachers).